IslandViewPTA/islandview-pta-site/site/content/_index.md

 description: Why not see if a new post can be deployed easily?
 image: /img/home/home_jumbotron.jpg
 imageLink: http://www.photosbyrakan.com/
-imageCredit: Photos by Rakan AlDuaij
+imageCredit: Photo by Rakan AlDuaij
 markup: "mmark"
 ---
 {class="f3 b lh-title primary"}